tboronczyk/kiwi/doc/language.md

 ### Data Types

-Kiwi is a dynamic, strongly-typed, type-safe language.
+Kiwi is a dynamic, strongly-typed language.
 The fundamental data types are:

 Type   | Name    | Examples
 -------|---------|--------------